Chart Color Schemes

 Alexandra Hills has shown very soft population growth performance across periods assessed by AreaSearch

-As of Feb 2026, the estimated population of the suburb of Alexandra Hills is around 17,243.
-This figure reflects an increase of 771 people since the 2021 Census, which reported a population of 16,472.
-The change was inferred from AreaSearch's estimation of the resident population at 17,153 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 37 validated new addresses since the Census date.
-This results in a population density ratio of 1,258 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-The suburb's growth rate of 4.7% since the census is close to that of its SA3 area (4.9%), indicating competitive growth fundamentals.
-Natural growth contributed approximately 53.0% of overall population gains during recent periods in Alexandra Hills.
+Based on ABS population updates and AreaSearch validation, the suburb of Alexandra Hills had an estimated population of 17,243 as of Feb 2026.
+This reflected a growth of 771 people since the 2021 Census, which reported a population of 16,472.
+The increase was inferred from AreaSearch's resident population estimate of 17,153 in Jun 2024 and additional validated new addresses since the Census date.
+This resulted in a density ratio of 1,258 persons per square kilometer, above national averages assessed by AreaSearch.
+Alexandra Hills' growth rate of 4.7% since census was close to its SA3 area's growth rate of 4.9%.
+Natural growth contributed approximately 53.0% of overall population gains recently.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort.
-Looking ahead, projections indicate a decline in overall population by 1,487 persons by 2041 according to this methodology.
-However, specific age cohorts are expected to grow, notably the 75 to 84 age group, which is projected to expand by 608 people over this period.
+For projections, AreaSearch uses ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted, with proportional growth weightings applied in line with ABS Greater Capital Region projections released in 2023 using 2022 data.
+Future projections indicate a population decline of 1,497 persons by 2041, but specific age cohorts like the 75 to 84 group are expected to grow by 619 people.

 Frequently Asked Questions - Population